ACRRM/curriculum-docusaurus/docs/_index.md

 title: Welcome
 ---

 View all our Fellowship training curricula, handbooks, guides, policies, standards and forms.
-Making it easy to navigate your path to Fellowship.
+Making it easy to navigate your path to Fellowship

 - [Rural Generalist Curriculum](/rural-generalist/introduction)